|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Now for a quick update on upcoming observing.
 Forecast models agree on another potent western trough bringing tornado potential back to the Plains/Midwest by Wednesday or Thursday, and continuing for several days.
 There are some questions about moisture, but I would say the chances for another run to the Plains are fairly good at some point after Wednesday.
 After this active period, the GFS shows the pattern quieting down for a few days, followed by another potentially big western trough.
 If these forecasts are right, this could turn out to be a very active tornado season, at least through the middle of May.

 Again, I have to keep saying it to avoid the classic criticism: long-range forecasts are difficult to rely on, but they're all we have to go on to make an educated guess.
-All that said, here is the next installment of the 2010 weather expeditions probability table:
+All that said, here is the next installment of the 2010 storm observing expeditions probability table:

 |2010 Storm Expeditions - Probabilities as of April 25|